TheAlienDrew/Unofficial-Sticky-Notes/README.md

 Theme changes are located at https://userstyles.org/styles/170362/microsoft-sticky-notes-dark-mode

-* If the app doesn't appear to be loading correctly, please make sure that you have Android System WebView installed and up-to-date.
+* If the app doesn't appear to be loading correctly, please make sure that you have enabled all the required permissions for the app, and that Android System WebView installed and up-to-date.
 You can get it at https://play.google.com/store/apps/details?id=com.google.android.webview